Hubert de Blanck: Career

 February 1883 found De Blanck on the cover of New York's 'Musical Courier', a famous magazine of the time.
 That same year, he moved to Havana and began a new life with his wife and children.
 He immediately began forging relationships with important members of the Cuban arts community, and was soon named president of the Seccion de Philharmonic de 'La Caridad del Cerro'.
 In March 1884, he organized and conducted, with assistance from the Governor General, a fundraising festival in the 'Tacon' theater to raise money for the construction of the 'Reina Mercedes' hospital.
 The event was an extraordinary success.
-The following November De Blanck created the 'Sociedad de Musica Classica' in conjunction with violinists Jose and Feliz Vandergucht, the cellist Charles Werner, and the violist Tomas de la Rosa.
+The following November De Blanck created the 'Sociedad de Música Clasica' in conjunction with violinists Jose and Feliz Vandergucht, the cellist Charles Werner, and the violist Tomas de la Rosa.
 The group was formed with the intentions of playing mainly chamber music.
-In 1886, the 'Sociedad de Musica Clasica' became known as the 'Sociedad de Cuartetos Clasicos', which functioned until 1889, its members being Tomas de la Rosa, Anselmo Lopez, Angel Tempesti, and De Blanck.
+In 1886, the 'Sociedad de Música Clasica' became known as the 'Sociedad de Cuartetos Clasicos', which functioned until 1889, its members being Tomas de la Rosa, Anselmo Lopez, Angel Tempesti, and De Blanck.
 De Blanck revived the 'Sociedad' in 1909, with Juan Torroella, Arturo Quiñones, Constante Chané, and Antonio Mompo.
 Toroella went on to run the 'Sociedad' for the next few decades.

 Fully ensconced in Cuba's musical community and atmosphere, De Blanck began contemplating Havana's lack of a dedicated conservatory of music.
 One day in August 1885, he met with various Cuban professors at the home of Anselmo Lopez and suggested the idea that together they could work on creating a Cuban conservatory of music.
 The group convened a number of times but the project stalled.
 De Blanck then decided to go it alone.
 He named Gabriel Morales Valverde ('Edgardo') conservatory secretary and designated Anselmo Lopez, Ernesto Edelmann, Jose Mungol, Tomas Ruiz, Juan Miguel Joval, and Mariano Cuero its first teachers.
 Rafael Montoro and Anselmo Lopez were especially instrumental in the project.
 Soon after, Ramón Suaréz Inclán was named Honorary President for his works as a philanthropist and his dedication to music and the arts.

-The new conservatory received funding from 'La Caridad Del Cerro', 'La Disputacion Provincial', the 'Real Sociedad Económica', the National Government, the 'Ayuntamiento de La Habana', and opened that September 1885.
+The new conservatory received funding from 'La Caridad Del Cerro', 'La Disputacion Provincial', the 'Real Sociedad Económica', the National Government and the city council of La Habana, and opened that September 1885.
 Originally named the Hubert de Blanck Conservatory, it was later renamed the National Conservatory of Music.

 After the death of his first wife in 1900, De Blanck married one of his students, Pilar Martín (1883–1955) in 1902.
 The couple got three children: Margot, Ernesto and Olga.

 Hubert de Blanck died in 1932 at age 76 and was interred in the Colon Cemetery, Havana.
 Widely acclaimed in Cuba during his lifetime for his significant contribution to the country's culture, he has since been honored with his image on a Cuban postage stamp.
 As well, a theatrical company carries his name as does the theatre in the Vedado district of Havana which opened in 1955.

+Ernesto Lecuona dedicated his piano composition Malagueña to De Blanck.